alexhogberg/slash-afterwork/README.md

 @another_user
 @third_user
 ```
-To join an upcoming after work run: `/afterwork join <day>`
+To join an upcoming after work run: `/afterwork join <day>` or click the button when someone created an event
 ```
 /afterwork join monday

 Great!
 You've joined the after work on monday!
 ```

-To leave an upcoming after work run: `/afterwork leave <day>`
+To leave an upcoming after work run: `/afterwork leave <day>` or `/afterwork list` and click the leave button
 ```
 /afterwork leave monday

 You are now removed from the after work!
 ```

-Have you created an after work and want to delete it run: `/afterwork delete <day>`
+Have you created an after work and want to delete it run: `/afterwork delete <day>` or type `/afterwork list` and click the delete button
 ```
 /afterwork delete monday